Political Science and Public Affairs, M.A.

 • Transcript(s).
 Provisional offers of acceptance can be made based on unofficial transcripts.
 Admitted students will need to submit an official transcript upon enrollment.

-• A writing sample that demonstrates your academic writing abilities.
-This may be a term paper you wrote for a course, an honors thesis or other independent research or a policy brief.
-If you do not have a suitable writing sample, please choose a policy area or research topic in which you are interested and write a research memo in which you introduce the topic, identify a compelling research question or questions, explain how you might go about conducting research on the topic and identify implications of studying this topic.
-Writing samples should be at least 5 double-spaced pages and may be longer.
+• A writing sample which demonstrates your academic writing abilities.
+This may be a term paper your wrote for a course, an honors thesis or other independent research, or a policy brief.
+If you do not have a suitable writing sample, please choose a policy area or research topic in which you are interested and write a research memo in which you introduce the topic, identify a compelling research question or questions, explain how you might go about conducting research on the topic, and identify implications of studying this topic.
+Writing samples should be at least 5 double-spaced pages, and may be longer.

 Requirements for International Students